The Maryland Community

 area.
 A grant will not exceed 100% of the smaller of the business’s annual energy use or 250kW.
-This grant program may not be used for subscriptions to arrays under a Power Purchase Agreement (PPA).
+This grant may not be used for subscriptions to arrays under a Power Purchase Agreement (PPA).
 Read below for more information.

-Residential Community Solar program allows Maryland residents to purchase subscriptions for energy from community solar arrays, gaining the same economic advantages as having solar modules directly on their residences.
-In support of this program, the Maryland Energy Administration developed the Residential Community Solar Grant Program.
-The program provides a monetary incentive for Maryland residents who wish to purchase (own) the energy benefits of the array.
-Low-to-moderate income (LMI) residents who subscribe to a community solar array under an ownership model are incentivized at a higher
+Residential Community Solar grant allows Maryland residents to purchase subscriptions for energy from community solar arrays, gaining the same economic advantages as having solar modules directly on their residences.
+In support of this program, the MEA developed the

+Residential Community Solar Grant .
+The grant provides a monetary incentive for Maryland residents who wish to purchase (own) the energy benefits of the array.
+Low-to-moderate income residents who subscribe to a community solar array under an ownership model are incentivized at a higher